 Library roundtables have been going on for many years throughout Indiana.
 Traditionally, library roundtables are discussion groups that meet in person.
 Members of these groups are comprised of library staff with similar jobs.
 If you have a question about roundtables, you can contact your regional coordinator or children’s coordinator and they can connect you with a group.

 Library Education Units (LEUs) may be earned by attending roundtable discussions (roundtable LEU certificates do not count for those applying for temporary certification).
-If your library job is classified to earn LEUs, page 12 of the Indiana State Library Certification Manual for Public Library Professionals spells out the parameters:
+If your library job is classified to earn LEUs, the Indiana State Library Certification Manual for Public Library Professionals spells out the parameters:

 - 1 LEU per roundtable attended

 - CAPPED: Earn up to 10 LEUs per 5-year certificate period attending professional roundtable meetings.